Brabham BT48: Racing history

+At the Spanish Grand Prix Lauda qualified sixth and Piquet seventh.
+The Austrian retired with a water leak and the Brazilian retired with broken injection.
+At Belgium, Piquet qualified third and Lauda 13th, but both retired with engine failure.
 The Monaco Grand Prix saw Lauda qualify fourth and Piquet 18th.
 The Austrian retired with an accident, and the Brazilian retired with transmission failure.
 At France, Piquet qualified fourth and Lauda sixth.
 The Brazilian retired with an accident and the Austrian retired when he spun.
 At the British Grand Prix, Piquet qualified third and Lauda fifth.
 The Brazilian retired when he spun and the Austrian retired when his brakes failed.
 At Germany, Piquet qualified fourth and Lauda seventh, but both retired with engine failure.
 The Austrian Grand Prix saw Lauda qualify fourth and Piquet seventh, but both retired with engine failure, disappointing the Austrian fans at Lauda's home race.

 At the Dutch Grand Prix, Lauda qualified ninth and Piquet 11th.
 The Austrian withdrew on Lap four and the Brazilian finished fourth.
 The Italian Grand Prix saw Piquet qualify eighth and Lauda ninth.
 The Brazilian retired with an accident and the Austrian Finished fourth.
 At the Canadian Grand Prix, after a second season marred by retirements and poor pace, Lauda informed Brabham that he wished to retire immediately, as he had no more desire to "drive around in circles".
 Lauda, who in the meantime had founded Lauda Air, a charter airline, returned to Austria to run the company full-time.
 The BT48 was replaced by the Brabham BT49 with a Ford engine for the final two races of 1979.

 Although reasonably quick and competitive, the BT48 was a very unreliable car with a very unreliable engine, due to the fact that the Carlo Chiti-designed Alfa V12 engine was very new and had predictable teething troubles.
 Unreliability was something of an unfortunate hallmark of some of Gordon Murray's Brabham F1 cars.
 While he won the non-championship Dino Ferrari Grand Prix at the Imola circuit near Bologna, Lauda only finished 2 races he competed in before he announced his retirement in Montreal; and Piquet finished 4 races.
 A number of these retirements were due to engine failure.